Hindu nationalism: Savarkar

 Savarkar was one of the first in the twentieth century to attempt a definitive description of the term "Hindu" in terms of what he called Hindutva meaning Hinduness.
-The coinage of the term "Hindutva" was an attempt by Savarkar who was non religious and a rationalist, to de-link it from any religious connotations that had become attached to it.
+The coinage of the term "Hindutva" was an attempt by Savarkar, who was non-religious and a rationalist to de-link it from any religious connotations that had become attached to it.
 He defined the word Hindu as: "He who considers India as both his Fatherland and Holyland".
 He thus defined Hindutva ("Hindu-ness") or Hindu as different from Hinduism.
-This definition kept the Abrahamic religions (Judaism, Christianity and Islam) outside its ambit and considered only native religious denominations as Hindu.

 This distinction was emphasised on the basis of territorial loyalty rather than on religious practices.
 In this book which was written in the backdrop of the Khilafat Movement and the subsequent Malabar rebellion, Savarkar wrote "Their [Muslims' and Christians'] holy land is far off in Arabia or Palestine.
 Their mythology and Godmen, ideas and heroes are not the children of this soil.
 Consequently, their names and their outlook smack of foreign origin.
 Their love is divided".

 Savarkar had made it clear that Hindutva is not the same thing as Hinduism and it does not concern religion or rituals but the basis of India’s national character.

 Savarkar also defined the concept of Hindu Rashtra.
 The concept of Hindu Polity called for the protection of Hindu people and their culture and emphasised that political and economic systems should be based on native thought rather than on the concepts borrowed from the West.